-Auditor's responsibility
+Auditor's Responsibilities

-Our objectives are to obtain reasonable assurance about whether the disclosures required by Sec.
-162 (1) and (2) AktG are made in the remuneration report in all material respects and to express an opinion on this in a report.
+Our objective is to obtain reasonable assurance about whether the information required by § 162 Abs.
+1 and 2 AktG has been disclosed in all material respects in the remuneration report and to ex-press an opinion thereon in an auditor's report.

-We planned and performed our audit so as to determine the formal completeness of the remuneration report by comparing the disclosures made in the remuneration report with the disclosures required by Sec.
-162 (1) and (2) AktG.
-In accordance with Sec.
-162 (3) AktG, we have not audited the accuracy of the disclosures, the completeness of the individual disclosures or the fair presentation of the remuneration report.
+We planned and performed our audit to determine, through comparison of the disclosures made in the remuneration report with the disclosures required by § 162 Abs.
+1 and 2 AktG, the formal com-pleteness of the remuneration report .
+In accordance with § 162 Abs 3 AktG, we have not audited the accuracy of the disclosures, the completeness of the content of the individual disclosures, or the appropriate presentation of the remuneration report.